You’ve likely come across the ongoing debate on EMS vs TENS regarding which method is superior.

 - wounds, incisions or surgery

-Researchers need to do more high-quality studies to prove their efficacy.
-Still, previous results are promising.
+Researchers must conduct more high-quality studies to prove efficacy.
+Still, previous results remain promising.

-Research in 2012, for example, shows that athletes can use EMS devices as an alternative to traditional strength training.
-Authors of a 2018 study also concluded that EMS is effective for patients who went through orthopaedic surgeries.
+Research from 2012 shows that athletes can use EMS devices as an alternative to traditional strength training.
+A 2018 study also concluded that EMS is effective for patients who have undergone orthopaedic surgeries.

-As for TENS, one interesting finding is the relation of pain relief to stimulation intensity.
-Specifically, a 2014 review found that patients develop pain treatment tolerance when using the same stimulation level daily.
+With TENS, an interesting discovery is the relationship between pain relief and stimulation intensity.
+A 2014 review showed that patients can develop a tolerance to pain treatment when using the same stimulation level daily.

 Thus, researchers from the same study concluded that applying TENS with higher intensity is more effective.

-Both EMS and TENS machines are generally safe for home use.
+It’s safe to use both EMS and TENS machines at home.
 However, they may also cause adverse effects.

-Others also report shock or burning sensations.
-These are more common in EMS unit users as this device transmits a stronger current than TENS.
+Some also experience shock or burning sensations.
+These are more common in EMS units, as they transmit a stronger current than TENS.

 There are contraindications as well.